oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-door-prizes-and-giveaways-at-your-events/rule.md

 Taking this into consideration: a great and effective way to promote your company is to give people free stuff.
 A very simple yet effective method.
 Each month at the Sydney .NET User Group, attendees receive SSW show bags filled with free software and company brochures.

 User group attendees are also encouraged to hand in their eval forms with a lucky dip prize.
 People love anything that is free so always bring more than enough.
-Just remember that when you're giving things away make sure you have something genuine to offer them aside from your sales/company brochures.​​
+Just remember that when you're giving things away make sure you have something genuine to offer them aside from your sales/company brochures.